ray-project/ray/doc/source/data/transforming-datastreams.rst

 .. tabbed:: Dict[str, np.ndarray]

-  Returning ``Dict[str, np.ndarray]`` creates a multi-column Tensor dataset as the transformation result.
+  Returning ``Dict[str, np.ndarray]`` creates a multi-column Tensor datastream as the transformation result.

-  If a column tensor is 1-dimensional, then the native Arrow 1D list type is used; if a column tensor has 2 or more dimensions, then the Dataset :ref:`tensor extension type <dataset-tensor-extension-api>` to embed these n-dimensional tensors in the Arrow table.
+  If a column tensor is 1-dimensional, then the native Arrow 1D list type is used; if a column tensor has 2 or more dimensions, then the Datastream :ref:`tensor extension type <datastream-tensor-extension-api>` to embed these n-dimensional tensors in the Arrow table.

   .. literalinclude:: ./doc_code/transforming_datastreams.py